 As many people age, their appetites change.
-Plenty of seniors find themselves wanting to eat less as they get older, but — everyone needs proper nutrition, especially elderly patients, who have a higher vulnerability to disease.
-Seniors with appetite problems and their caregivers can benefit from the appetite-boosting properties of cannabis.
-We may joke about the “munchies” from time to time, but this effect can save lives.
+Some seniors find themselves wanting to eat less as they get older, but — everyone needs proper nutrition, especially elderly patients, who have a higher vulnerability to disease.
+Seniors with appetite problems and their caregivers may benefit from the appetite-boosting properties of cannabis.
+We may joke about the “munchies” from time to time, but this effect can be helpful.
 Find out how elderly patients can increase their appetites using medical marijuana.

 The Main Causes of Appetite Issues in Seniors

 You or your loved one could have a low appetite because of: